rweigel/phys305/capacitance.md

     If you change the separation distance between the conductors that form a capacitor, the capacitance will change.
 If the charge on the conductors is constant, $C={Q}/{|\Delta V|}$ implies that there will be change in potential.

-## Electrical

 * Conversion of electrical energy to thermal energy

    Suppose that you charge a capacitor using a battery.
 If you disconnect the battery, you will have energy stored in the capacitor.

    If you later connect a resistor between two charged surfaces, current will flow and the wire will heat up.
 In this case, the electrical energy has been converted into thermal energy (and thermal energy involves the motion of particles).

-* Modifying the characteristic of a waveform
+* Modifying the amplitude of a waveform

+  When a voltage source that generates a time--varying potential of $A\sin\omega t$ that is connected to a resistor and a capacitor, the voltage amplitude across the capacitor is $A$ reduced by a factor that depends on $\omega$.

 # Calculating Capacitance

 To measure capacitance, place $-Q$ on one conductor and $+Q$ on the other and then measure the potential difference $\Delta V$ between the conductors.
 The capacitance is then $Q/|\Delta V|$.
-Alternatively, connect each initially uncharged conductor the terminals of a battery and then measure the amount of charge that appears on either one of the conductors.
+Alternatively, connect each initially uncharged conductor to the terminals of a battery and then measure the amount of charge that appears on either one of the conductors.
 By conservation of charge, the amount of charge that appears on one conductor will be equal and opposite to what appears on the other.

 In general, computing capacitance requires solving a partial differential equation either analytically or numerically.
 (Analytical methods are covered in Chapter 3 of Griffiths).
 The reason is that if we charge up a capacitor, we need to know the electric field that results, and this requires knowledge of how the charges are distributed on the two conductors that form the capacitor.
 Previously Coulomb's law was used to compute the electric field when the distribution of charges was known.
-In the general case, the distribution of charges is not known, and Coulomb's law cannot be used to find the electric field.
+In general, when a net charge is placed on a conductor, their distribution will not be not known, and Coulomb's law cannot be used to find the electric field.

 However, there are a few capacitors for which a simple method can be used to compute the capacitance.
-These capacitors have a geometry such that a symmetry argument and Gauss's law can be used to determine the distribution of charges and the electric field between the two conductors that form the capacitor.
+These capacitors have a geometry such that a symmetry argument and Gauss's law can be used to determine the electric field between the two conductors that form the capacitor.
 In this case, we can find the potential difference by integrating the electric field from one conductor to the other to find the potential difference $\Delta V$.
 The capacitance is then $Q/|\Delta V|$.

-In the Gauss's law tutorial, the electric field was found for certain types of charge distributions such as charges uniformly distributed on a plane, a cylindrical shell, and a spherical shell.
-In this tutorial, we'll use Gauss's law to find the electric field between conductors that have these shapes.
-The electric field will then be used to compute the potential difference between the conductors and this potential difference will be used to compute the capacitance.
+Gauss's law can be used to find the electric field for certain types of charge distributions such as charges uniformly distributed on a large plane, a long cylindrical shell, and a spherical shell.
+If these objects are conductors, we can argue that a net charge placed on them will be uniformly distributed on their surface and so Gauss's law can be used to find the electric field.

 The general technique for computing capacitance when Gauss's law applies is: